Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Assumptions and Definitions

+Since the VHSS protocol we employ in this paper works for any type of CSS QECCs encoding single-qubit quantum states into $n$-qubit logical quantum state, see Sec.~\ref{subsec:vhss_protocol}, $k$ will always be equal to $1$, and therefore the encodings of the standard basis ``zero'' state and the Fourier basis ``plus'' state can be written as $\bar{\ket{0}} = \frac{1}{\sqrt{W^\bot}} \sum_{w \in W^\bot} \ket{w}$ and $\bar{\ket{+}} = \frac{1}{\sqrt{V}} \sum_{v \in V} \ket{v}$ correspondingly.
+Here individual codewords of the binary classical linear codes $V$ and $W$ are denoted as $v$ and $w$ respectively.

-Important to note that a CSS QECC generated by the two binary classical linear codes $V$ and $W$ may be denoted as a set $V \cap \mathcal{F} W$ (where $\mathcal{F}$ stands for the Fourier transform), which means that a CSS QECC is a set of $n$-qubit logical quantum states, which yield a codeword in $V$ when measured in the standard basis (also called $Z$ basis in the literature) and a codeword in $W$ when measured in the Fourier basis (also called $X$ basis in the literature)~\cite{nielsen_chuang}.
+Important to note that a CSS QECC generated by the two binary classical linear codes $V$ and $W$ may be denoted as a set $V \cap \mathcal{F} W$ (where $\mathcal{F}$ stands for the Fourier transform), which means that a CSS QECC is a set of $n$-qubit logical quantum states, which yield a codeword $v$ in $V$ when measured in the standard basis (also called $Z$ basis in the literature) and a codeword $w$ in $W$ when measured in the Fourier basis (also called $X$ basis in the literature)~\cite{nielsen_chuang}.

-Also, we emphasize that any type of CSS QECC allows transversal implementation of the $\mathrm{C}\text{-}X$ gate, while not any type of CSS QECC allows transversal implementation of $H$ gate, $P$ gate, or $T$ gate.
-For example, a sub-class of general CSS QECCs constructed from the two binary classical linear codes satisfying $V = W$ and called self-dual CSS QECCs~\cite{preskill}, allows transversal implementation of $\mathrm{C}\text{-}X$ gate, $H$ gate, and $P$ gate, while does not allow transversal implementation of the $T$ gate.
+Also, we emphasize that any type of CSS QECC allows transversal implementation of the $\mathrm{C}\text{-}X$ gate, while not any type of CSS QECC allows transversal implementation of the other well-known quantum gates such as $H$ gate, $P$ gate, or $T$ gate.
+For example, a sub-class of general CSS QECCs constructed from the two binary classical linear codes satisfying $V = W$ and called self-dual CSS QECCs~\cite{preskill}, allows transversal implementation of $H$ gate, $P$ gate, and $\mathrm{C}\text{-}X$ gate, while does not allow transversal implementation of the $T$ gate.
 Besides, we should note that in case of CSS QECCs, logical measurement can be implemented transversally by local measurements of all the single-qubit quantum states comprising the $n$-qubit logical quantum state and the classical communication.